 For comparison, the websites that rank #10, or at the bottom of the first SERPs, only receive 2.3% to 2.6% of clicks from search users.
-Moving up to the first position means increasing the number of clicks through to your website.
+Therefore, moving up to the first position means increasing the number of clicks through to your website.

 There are three parts to SEO – technical SEO, on-page SEO, and off-page SEO.
 Technical SEO refers to optimizations that can be made to your web server, code, or functionality to help search crawlers easily access your content.
-On-page SEO refers to optimizations you can make with your content to help search crawlers easily understand your content and correctly index it for its search users.
+On-page SEO refers to optimizations that help search crawlers easily understand your content and correctly index it for its search users.

 - Writing clean, error-free code.

 - Optimizing images within the design and content for the smallest possible without loss of quality.